Conflict of Interest

 Employment or Activities with Non-University Entities

 Although the University of Missouri encourages a full-time commitment to graduate education, it recognizes the need for some students to seek outside employment.
-It is not the intent of this document to discourage that employment but to discuss the potential conflicts between the academic and industry responsibilities and requirements that students (and their advisors) might encounter.
+It is not the intent of these guidelines to discourage that employment but to discuss the potential conflicts between the academic and industry responsibilities and requirements that students (and their advisors) might encounter.
 Outside employment that: a) is related to student research/scholarship (internships, industry funding); or b) has associations with their research advisor (advisor owns or has outside interest in entity as defined in the University’s Collected Rules and Regulations (CRR 330.015 B2)) may invoke special considerations.

 Student Employment for Personal Non-University Activities